-Types of Blockchains: Public, Private & Consortium
+Types of Blockchains: Public, Private, Consortium, and Hybrid

 Charlie J